Auctions can be a fast and thrilling way to buy property.

-The Modern Method of Auction, however, takes slightly longer, but does allow buyers to arrange their mortgage finance after the hammer falls.
+The Modern Method of Auction, however, takes slightly longer, but does give buyers more time to arrange their mortgage finance after the hammer falls.

 With this method, you’ll pay a non-refundable reservation fee within two hours of your bid being successful.
 This is paid in addition to the agreed purchase price.

-You then have to exchange contracts and complete within 56 days, which provides time to source finance and is still much quicker than most property transactions on the open market.
+You must then exchange contracts and complete within 56 days, which provides time to complete your funding arrangements.

 Buying at auction with Parkers